rapid-research/nc_pr_virtual_workshop/modules/sessionII_goals.md

 4. Sign-up for a free GitHub account
 5. Identify how GitHub can be used to support Hurricane research
 6. Discover Hydroshare as a resource for finding, analyzing, and sharing water data
+7. Explore how free, open-source, interactive computational notebooks can support your research
-7. Consider how you see these tools in your research
+8. Consider how you see data tools in your research